op7ic/Yara-Mixer/README.md

 ## Excecution time

 Couple of hours depending on hardware and number of sources.
+Modify [yaramixer](yaramixer.ps1) to add or remove new yara rule sources.

 ## Use case